 Flower Crown and Veil

 Can't choose between a lush floral topper and a traditional veil?
 You don't have to.
 We're obsessed with this unique combination of the two for all those Midsummer Night's Dream vibes.

 Thickly Braided Undone Updo

 We love the mega volume in this braided undone updo.
 To make a braid look fuller, gently pull apart the strands to give them more width, or you can sprinkle on a little volumizing powder.

 With big, beautiful hair like this little accessorizing is needed.
 Going au naturel with your curly texture is oh so true to the boho mentality, and accentuating it with an understated posy of baby's breath gives a subtle touch of whimsy.

 Center-Parted Waves With Hair Chain

 For a flower-less hair accessory that still has plenty of boho charm, hair chains fit the bill—and even offer a bit of edge.
-They can be extremely versatile too, fitting just about every hair length, texture, and styling choice.
+They can be extremely versatile too, complementing just about every hair length, texture, and styling choice.
 Win!

 Intentionally Imperfect Braid

-Possibly the best part about boho wedding hair looks is that they don’t have to be perfect.
+Possibly the best part about boho wedding hairstyles is that they don’t have to be perfect.
 Take this bride’s braid for instance.
 It’s made all the more interesting, thanks to its free strands.

 Crown Braid With Loose Tendrils

-What’s not to love about this bohemian hairstyle?
+What’s not to love about this boho wedding hairstyle?
 From the crown braid to those face-framing strands to the added greenery, this is a boho trifecta.

 Wavy Ponytail With Flower Crown

-While that softly textured ponytail and those long, piece-y bangs sure are stunning, the star of the show here is that leafy boho flower crown.
+While that softly textured ponytail and those long, piece-y bangs sure are stunning, the star of the show here is that leafy bohemian flower crown.
 All that wild, unrestrained texture gives the whole look an effortless, freshly foraged vibe.

 Sometimes, a sweet and subtle braid is just the ticket to give your style a boho boost.
 That peekaboo braid in this bride’s wavy locks is all the proof you need!